TechBooks/TechBooks/README.md

-#Welcome to Tech Books
+#Welcome to Tech Books!

-This repo was created to help people discover which technical books they should be reading, those might want to avoid reading and everything in between.
+This repo was created to help people discover which technical books they should be reading, those they might want to avoid and everything in between.

+What will you read next?

 ##The Goal